MijersOne/CyberDom-Qt/.github/ISSUE_TEMPLATE/bug-report.md

 Add any other context about the problem here.

 **Note**
 Please attach any logs, or scripts that you can to better help us test the issue.
+(Be aware that logs attached here will be visible to everyone).